Motsepe-Jr/bafoGPT/README.md

 - **Vocab Expansion**: Expanded the Gemma-2-2B vocabulary size with 40,000 Zulu tokens for enhanced encoding/decoding efficiency.
 - **Largest IsiZulu Dataset**: Open-sourced the largest IsiZulu supervised fine-tuning and pretraining datasets.
 - **Large-Scale Data Collection and Processing Scripts**: Includes a separate repository for collecting, cleansing, and processing datasets.
-- **Open Source**: Open sourcing both BafoGT-2-2B-base and BafoGT-2-2B-it, Our work is made possible by the open-source community.
+- **Open Source**: Open sourcing both BafoGPT-2-2B-base and BafoGPT-2-2B-it, Our work is made possible by the open-source community.
 Special thanks to the teams behind [LitGPT](https://github.com/Lightning-AI/litgpt) and [Google's research](https://arxiv.org/pdf/2403.08295).

 ## Dataset

 ### Pretraining Dataset: 🤗 [Hub](https://huggingface.co/datasets/ChallengerSpaceShuttle/zulu-pretraining-dataset)

-For the pretraining of **BafoGT**, I collected diverse internet-based data sources focused on both Zulu and English to facilitate bilingual understanding.
+For the pretraining of **BafoGPT**, I collected diverse internet-based data sources focused on both Zulu and English to facilitate bilingual understanding.
 The curriculum learning approach I employed was designed to help the model efficiently grasp the intricacies of Zulu by initially feeding it simpler datasets.
 The dataset was processed without shuffling, starting from simpler dictionary where zulu words are explained in English and progressing to more complex structures such as translated texts and transcriptions.

 - ** My hypothesis was that by starting continual pretraining with Zulu words defined in English, the base model would adjust its internal representations to map these Zulu words closer to their English counterparts, all while avoiding catastrophic forgetting.